filip-dobrocky/filip-dobrocky.github.io/content/works/structure/index.md

 The resulting shapes of image and sound are instatiations of an abstract algotithmic structure working in virtual 3D domain - a strictly defined structure creating structures that are seemingly unpredictable.

-The content itself comes from everyday life - field recordings form the basis of the sound and the 3D point clouds partly contain a model of the buildings of Brno (where I live).
+The content itself comes from everyday life - field recordings form the basis of the sound and the 3D point clouds partly contain a model of the buildings of Brno.

 This tangible matter is transformed in real time using a sort of custom audiovisual granular synthetizer.